 It is also recommended to use target tips instead of broadhead arrows, to make the target last longer.

-This is the most important factor, in my opinion, which seperates the good from the bad targets.
+This is the most important factor, in my opinion, which separates the good from the bad targets.

-The vital parts are the area where a real animal would have its heart and lungs.
+The vital parts are the areas where a real animal would have its heart and lungs.

 We always try to hit this area so when you are a good shot, it will get more hits than the other areas of your target.

 Needless to say, your arrows will wear down the vital parts quicker than other parts, so it is a great thing when you can just replace them, instead of having to buy a whole new target!

 Nothing is more annoying than a target that is not steadfast and will fall over all the time!

 3D targets usually don’t stand by themselves, so you will need to buy a target stand for them.

 Make sure that it fits your target and is big (stable) enough to withstand the force your arrows hit the target with.